Updates related to COVID-19

 - To ensure continuity of care for the homeless cats and dogs sheltered at our humane center

-- Procedures for some essential jobs are being updated to further enforce social distancing guidance.
+- Procedures for some essential jobs have been updated to further enforce social distancing guidance.

 Adoption Center and Retail

-- Opening by appointment starting Tuesday, March 17.
+- Adoptions are by appointment only.
 Please email or call the adoption center at 804-521-1307 to schedule to visit a cat or dog.
+The majority of counseling will take place over the phone before you come to the humane center to spend time with the pet you are interested in adopting.

 - Offsite adoption events have been canceled.